azat-co/ga-backbone/README.md

 You should get list of files: <http://cl.ly/image/4123273V1806>.

-Open index.html in build folder.
-The network tab shows much improvment with just one file to load:
+Open **index.html** in build folder.
+The network tab shows much improvement with just one file to load:
 <http://cl.ly/image/3l423v1C3o3r>.

-For more information checkout official documentation: <http://requirejs.org/docs/optimization.html>.
+For more information, checkout official documentation at <http://requirejs.org/docs/optimization.html>.

 Example code is available under `r` and `r/build` folders.

-For unlified files (decreas file size) we can use [Uglify2](https://github.com/mishoo/UglifyJS2):
+For uglification of JS files (decreases the files sizes) we can use [Uglify2](https://github.com/mishoo/UglifyJS2) module.
+To install it with NPM use:

 ```bash
 $ npm install uglify-js
 ```

-then update app.build.js file with `optimize: "uglify2"`:
+Then update app.build.js file with `optimize: "uglify2"` property:

 ```javascript
 ({